kumartheashwani/paypal-java-mcp-server/README.md

 ## Overview

 This project implements a Model Context Protocol server that specializes in providing recommendations to improve PayPal authorization rates and performing basic math calculations.
-It provides a RESTful API for clients to send requests and receive responses.
+It provides both a RESTful API and a JSON-RPC over stdio interface for clients to send requests and receive responses.

 ## Features